Ketorolac: History

 Ketorolac was patented in 1976 and approved for medical use in 1989.
 It is available as a generic medication.
 As of 2022, it was the 223rd most commonly prescribed medication in the United States, with more than 1 million prescriptions.
 In the US, ketorolac is the only widely available intravenous NSAID.

 Acular, an ophthalmic formulation (eye-drop), was developed by the Syntex company, of Palo Alto, California around 2006, which is currently licensed by Allergan.
 The formulation was approved by the FDA in 1992.

-Sprix, an intranasal formulation (nasal spray), was approved by the FDA in 2010 for short-term management of moderate to moderately severe pain requiring analgesia at the opioid level.
+Sprix, an intranasal formulation, was approved by the FDA in 2010 for short-term management of moderate to moderately severe pain requiring analgesia at the opioid level.

-In 2007, there were concerns about the high incidence of reported side effects.
+In 2007, concerns about the high incidence of reported side effects were reported.
 This led to restrictions on its dosage and maximum duration of use.
 In the UK, treatment was initiated only in a hospital, although this was not designed to exclude its use in prehospital care and mountain rescue settings.
 Dosing guidelines were published at that time.
 Concerns over the high incidence of reported side effects with ketorolac led to its withdrawal (apart from the ophthalmic formulation) in several countries, while in others its permitted dosage and maximum duration of treatment have been reduced.
 From 1990 to 1993, 97 reactions with fatal outcomes were reported worldwide.

 Ketorolac has also been used in collegiate and professional sports and is reported to be routinely used in the National Football League and National Hockey League.
-Competitive athletes, particularly in contact sports, are often expected by their coaches and/or teammates to play through injuries, generally with the help of painkillers.
+Competitive athletes, particularly in contact sports, are often expected by their coaches and teammates to play through injuries, generally with the help of painkillers.
 However, more recent research has indicated that encouraging players to play while injured tends to result in more severe injuries.
 A lawsuit alleging widespread league-sanctioned abuse of painkillers was filed by former players against the National Football League in 2017.